teachingaway/teachingaway.github.io/pages/trademark-basics.md

 - A single-location billiard parlor was considered interstate commerce because its services were advertised in both Kansas and New York. *U.S. Shoe Corp. v.
 J. Riggs West, Inc.*, 221 USPQ 1020 (TTAB 1984).

+# "Intent to Use" Trademark Applications

+US trademark law allows companies to reserve trademarks they intent to start using in the near future.
+[15 USC §1051](https://www.law.cornell.edu/uscode/text/15/1051).
+This is often called a "§ 1(b)" application.

+**Time Limit.** Trademark rights may be reserved in this manner for only a limited in time.
+If the intent-to-use application is approved, the applicant must demonstrate actual use in commerce within six months of the application's notice of allowance.
+This time limit may be extended for five additional six-month periods, for a total time limit of 36 months from the date of the notice of allowance.

+**Strategy**.
+Companies should file intent-to-use applications as soon as they have settled on a name for a new product or service.
+This begins the trademark application process early.
+It generally takes *at least* four months from application to allowance.
+By getting a head-start on their trademark work, companies may be able to obtain a registered trademark soon after their product hits the market.

 - - -